Page updated 23 November 2014

 We are delighted to announce our lineup of fantastic speakers for 2014.
 Also, The Dundee Mountain Film Festival is honoured to incorporate the Annual Munro Society Irvine Butterfield Memorial Lecture in its programme.
 This year, the lecture will be delivered by Richard Else on Saturday Morning.
 Read more about Irvine Butterfield here.

-Tim Cope (Thursday evening at Discovery Quay)
+Tim Cope (Thursday evening at Discovery Quay) - SOLD OUT

 This special evening will feature conversation with Tim Cope discussing the making of his much acclaimed film “On the trail of Gengis Khan – The last Frontier”, followed by a screening of all full four episodes of his remarkable film.